casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 Munge blocks
 ^^^^^^^^^^^^^^^^

-The munge blocks in these designs are responsible for reorder of the output data from the ``RFDC``.
+The munge blocks in these designs are responsible for reordering the output data from the ``RFDC``.
 This is required because the ``RFDC`` outputs time samples with the newest time samples in the MSB and CASPER blocks want the oldest sample in the MSB (top of CASPER blocks, e.g., port ``0``).
 When the ``RFDC`` is configured to output the ``8`` real samples this just reversing the word order as shown in the following image for the munge block configuration.

 .. image:: ../../_static/img/rfsoc/tut_spec/rfsoc4x2_munge_real.png